 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where bottinoite typically forms.
+Look in hydrothermal veins country, the host setting where bottinoite typically forms.
 If you start seeing stibnite, berthierite, quartz in float, you are in the right ground.
 Field specimens usually show a rhombohedral crystals habit, so train your eye for that shape before scanning the outcrop.